Neighbors Warning Others Of Thieves As Online Holiday Shopping Gets Underway

 Hickman fears it’s a sign of what’s to come, with more people opting for home deliveries this holiday season.

-With the increase comes an extended holiday shopping season as consumers try and avoid shipping delays.

-While Hickman hopes the video will help identify the thieves, masks are making it easier to hide and he’s instead warning others to do more before it happens to them.
+While Hickman hopes the video will help identify the thieves, face masks due to COVID-19 are making it easier to avoid identification.
+And he’s instead warning others to do more before it happens to them.

 “You have to be on the lookout, be ready for stuff like this, be vigilant,” he said.